 Subsequent Actions: If further corrective actions are required (e.g. installing or making operational a new or modified control, completing repairs, ordering BMPs) they must be completed by the next storm event, if possible or within 14 calendar days (from initial discovery).
 If it is infeasible to complete corrective actions within 14 days, documentation of why it is infeasible must be provided in the SWPPP.
 This documentation must also include a timeframe and schedule for completion of the work, which must be completed no later than 45 days (from initial discovery).
-If time needed to make corrective actions will exceed 45 days, EPA must be notified and provided a justification of why actions will exceed the timeframe.
+If time needed to make corrective actions will exceed 45 days, EPA must be notified and provided a justification of why actions will exceed the timeframe; and a minimal amount of additional time to complete the work may be approved.

-Upon discovery, required corrective actions will be documented by the DEP (or EPC-CP) and entered into the Corrective Action Database (CARs).
+Upon discovery, required corrective actions will be documented by the DEP (or EPC-CP) and entered into the Corrective Action Database (CAR).
 The action will be kept open in the database until the issue has been resolved.
-Documentation of CARS/Maintenance and Repairs of Control Measures (BMPs) will be kept in Appendix J of this SWPPP.
+Documentation of Maintenance and Repairs of Control Measures (BMPs) will be kept in Appendix J1 of this SWPPP.
 Where corrective actions result in changes to procedures or controls documented in this SWPPP, modifications to the SWPPP will be made accordingly within 14 days of completing the corrective action(s).